pirateking92/spaceTraders/README.md

 ## Known Issues

-- navbar doesn't persist to viewlocation on first render. renders when navigating back to the page
+- Navbar doesn't persist to viewlocation on first render. renders when navigating back to the page
+- Tests will work with one api key given the uniqueness of each request.
+API key will have been shared, but tests should be changed later on to handle this

 ## Table of Contents